moshix/mvs/README.md

 3. sort.jcl is a sort job which stresses a Tk4 MVS 3.8 by creating millions of random records and then using IBM sort to sort them.

+4. the amazing standalone operating system for S/360 from Prof Madnick's seminal book on operating system.
+I also include the assembly output.

+5. my .vimrc file for VIM.
+It color highlights correctly JCl and assembler for S/370.

+6. my PL/I implementation of the N x N queens problem

+7. Sorichetti's vpwpc output seprator for Hercules printers